ahiatsevich/cav-token/INSTRUCTION.md

 6. In appeared console input enter `migrate`.
 Now just waiting.
         Project directory now contains `build` folder with artifacts and info about deployed contracts
 7. After migration step enter the next command: `CAVAssetProxy.address`.
 It will show the address of token.
 You could look at it either in [rinkeby](https://rinkeby.etherscan.io) (if you run console with `win:console:rinkeby`) or [main](https://etherscan.io) (if you run console with `win:console:main`) explorer.
+8. Save (or commit in a repo) artifacts which has been updated after migration in /build folder for further usage!
-8. Now you are able to send/receive tokens to other addresses.
+9. Now you are able to send/receive tokens to other addresses.

 ## Afterwards
 Continue working in opened console: